Weight Loss Surgery Success Stories

 Read Phyllis's story here.

 It was Angelica D'Ambrisi's 23rd birthday, and her life was at an all-time low.
 At 5'2", she weighed 262 pounds, and felt terrible.
 Her weight was affecting her self-esteem and keeping her from socializing.
-Then a family member recommended University Medical Center of Princeton's Center for Bariatric Surgey & Metabolic Medicine.
+Then a family member recommended Princeton Medical Center's Center for Bariatric Surgey & Metabolic Medicine.

 Read Angelica's story here.